Los Angeles Rams vs. Cincinnati Bengals NFL Super Bowl Odds, Plays and Insights for February 13, 2022

 Bengals stats and trends

-- Cincinnati has 13 wins against the spread in 20 games this season.

-- The Bengals have always covered the spread this season when underdogs by 4.5 points or more in three chances.
+- So far this season, the Bengals have been installed as underdogs by a 4.5-point margin or more three times and are 3-0 ATS in those contests.

-- Cincinnati's games this year have hit the over in 40% of its opportunities (eight times in 20 games with a set point total).
+- Cincinnati's games this season have hit the over on eight of 20 set point totals (40%).

-- When Cincinnati amasses over 344.9 yards, the team is 6-5 against the spread and 7-4 overall.
+- In games that Cincinnati churns out more than 344.9 yards, the team is 6-5 against the spread and 7-4 overall.

 - The Bengals have turned the ball over 21 times, four fewer times than the Rams have forced turnovers (25).